CALlanoR/virtual_environments/web/mysql/master-master/docker/README.md

 7. sudo docker ps -a
 8. sudo docker logs node1

+# Sleep for two seconds for servers to come online...

 # Setting up and starting GR in the containers
 # Execute these commands on node1 which will bootstrap the group:
 9. sudo docker exec -it node1 mysql -uroot -pmypass \